-If you are one of those Mac users, who own an Android device, you have probably faced the problem of mounting your phone or tablet on your computer and transferring files between Mac and Android directly.
+If you are one of those Mac users, who own an Android device, you have probably faced the problem of mounting your phone or tablet on your computer and transferring files between Mac OS X and Android directly.
 Let’s face the truth, Apple doesn’t provide built-in mechanism of mounting phones even for iOS devices, not to mention Androids.

 The first in our list is SyncMate.
-It allows mounting Android devices (phones or tablets, doesn’t matter) as separate Mac disks.
+It allows mounting Android devices (phones or tablets, doesn’t matter) as separate Mac OS X disks.
 You can easily browse Android folders on Mac and transfer files between them.
 Both user and system folders will be shown in Finder.
 Just drag-n-drop files into required folders - that's all.
 Fast, easy, reliable.

 Besides mounting Android devices, SyncMate allows syncing data on Mac with them.
 Data will not be just transferred to your phone, it will be synced into appropriate app - Address book, Calendar, Music, Gallery, etc.